HiPrecy/Product-Information-LEO/2.User's Guide/FYSETC S6 Installation Guide/README.md

 ### Bootloader for HiPrecy

 We customize a bootloader from FYSETC to show loading process when you are updating firmware.
 It's name is ```Hiprecy_Bootloader_S6.hex```.
 You can update the bootloader following the FYSETC instruction [here](https://github.com/FYSETC/Bootloader-S6).
+And then you need to update screen firmware to latest, [here for light theme](https://github.com/HiPrecy/Touch-Lcd-LEO) or [here for dark theme](https://github.com/HiPrecy/Touch-Lcd-LEO/tree/2.0.x-Dark).
+After that , you are good to go.
 Have fun!

 ![](249.Firmware - updating.bmp)